fpoulat/SCS-motifs-scanning/README.md

 unit1.pas

-A Linux64bits executable (tested with ubuntu 14.04) mintervals
+A Linux64bits executable (tested with ubuntu 14.04)

+mintervals

-And a directory with test data test-data
+And a directory with test data

+test-data

 ----------------------------------------------------------------------------------------------------------------------------
 scripts_kmer_counting

 In this directory you find the scripts we used for counting k-mers of transcription factor sites

 serialKmerABCDEFoptm.sh :
-# usage
+usage
-# open a console
+open a console
-# cd in directory containing this script and a directory named
-# StrandAwareSites_files, that contains the gellyroll files
-# then call the script with 2 numeric arguments
+cd in directory containing this script and a directory named StrandAwareSites_files, that contains the gellyroll files then call the script with 2 numeric arguments
-# ./serialKmer.sh min_kmer_size max_kmer_size
+./serialKmer.sh min_kmer_size max_kmer_size

-This is the bash script file that performs the job it reads all the gellyroll files (that you produce with mintervals) found in StrandAwareSites_files folder, and encodes the sites in a 6 letter abcde alphabet, producing files with extension _.Gelly4FastaFake.
+This is the bash script file that performs the k-mer counting job. it reads all the gellyroll files (that you produce with mintervals) found in StrandAwareSites_files folder, and encodes the sites in a 6 letter abcde alphabet, producing files with extension _.Gelly4FastaFake.
 It creates a StrandAwareSites_files_FastaFake folder ans saves the fastafake files in it